Southern question: Political situation

-Instances in favor of administrative decentralization, represented by Minister Minghetti were hastily abandoned.
-On October 3 the decree that had extended Piedmontese legislation to the south on January 2 was converted into law, continuing what had been done with Lombardy by the Rattazzi Decree-Law of 1859.
-The administrative organisations, even the glorious ones, of the pre-unitary states were uncritically erased by promoting a progressive "Piedmontization" of public administration.
+The administrative organisations, even the glorious ones, of the pre-unitary states were uncritically erased by promoting a progressive "Piedmontisation" of public administration.
 The first measures of the new government were aimed at recovering the capital needed to unify the country and provide it with the infrastructure it so desperately needed.
-Compulsory military service was introduced and new taxes were introduced, most notably in 1868, when the price of bread rose, which hit the poorer sections of the population.
+Compulsory military service was introduced, and new taxes were introduced, most notably in 1868, when the price of bread rose, which hit the poorer sections of the population.
 Decisive work was also done to abolish feudal privileges, including the wholesale sale of large tracts of state and church land.
-The intention was to increase agricultural productivity by distributing land, but in fact this land went into the hands of landlords who had the capital to buy and maintain it.
+The intention was to increase agricultural productivity by distributing land, but in fact, this land went into the hands of landlords who had the capital to buy and maintain it.
 An irreplaceable resource was thus wasted, with little revenue for the state and the immobilisation of capital that could have produced more wealth if invested in improving the land or in industry.
 The peasants also suffered because they could no longer use the common land that had previously been available to the various villages.
 Positive measures were also taken, such as the construction of public works and a new impetus to the development of the railway network, but the effects were slow to be felt.
 The various laws that sought to establish free and compulsory education, however minimal, proved difficult to implement, especially in the south.
 In fact, the burden of maintaining primary schools fell on the municipalities, with the result that many southern administrations were unable to meet the necessary costs.
-It was not until after the Second World War that the use of Italian, as a complement to the various dialects, was witnessed in mass education and on television.